-According to the General Instruction of the Roman Missal, the 1st option for the Entrance Chant is antiphona cum suo psalmo in Graduali romano ("the antiphon with its Psalm from the Graduale Romanum").
+According to the GENERAL INSTRUCTION OF THE ROMAN MISSAL, the 1st option for the Entrance Chant is antiphona cum suo psalmo in Graduali romano ("the antiphon with its Psalm from the Graduale Romanum").
 Starting in 2011, the USA bishops placed the "spoken propers" alongside the Graduale as 1st option in the United States of America, but remember these were intended for private Masses without music, which explains why the "spoken" propers omit the Offertory antiphons: viz. because the priest is busy doing something at that time.
 Archbishop Bugnini put it very succinctly in his liturgical tome (La Riforma Liturgica, 1983): "The entrance and communion antiphons of the Missal were intended to be recited, not sung."
 Dr. William Mahrt, a professor at the University of Stanford, wrote in 2015: "Worse, composers are now setting the introits of the missal [instead of the Graduale] to music-even to chant-though these texts were explicitly for spoken recitation only."

-Spoken vs. Sung • Many are turning away from the "spoken" versions in favor of the Graduale propers-for a variety of reasons.
+Spoken Vs. Sung • Many are turning away from the "spoken" versions in favor of the Graduale propers-for a variety of reasons.
 The "spoken" propers often minimize (or annihilate) certain ideas found in Sacred Scripture.
 For instance, references to God "conquering" or "destroying" enemies are often bowdlerized: cf. the Entrance Chant for the 16th Sunday in Ordinary Time.
 The "spoken" propers manifest an impoverished (or faulty) theology: e.g. the 16th Sunday in Ordinary Time assigns Acceptábis Sacrificium for the Communion Chant.
 But since that chant reinforces how the Mass is primarily a sacrifice, the "spoken" version got rid of it.

-Imprimatur • An official translation of the Graduale Romanum does not exist.
-The translation we selected-broadly speaking \-is identical to the English translation found in the following books:

-The Gregorian Missal (Solesmes Abbey, IMPRIMATUR 16-Nov-1990);

-The Vatican II Hymnal (CCWatershed, 2011);

-The Simple English Propers (CMAA, 2011);

-The Lalemant Propers (CCWatershed, IMPRIMATUR 13-Apr-2013);

-The Saint Isaac Jogues Illuminated Missal, Gradual, and Lectionary

-(Sophia Institute Press, Imprimatur 25-Mar-2014);

-Laudate Antiphon Collection (Motyka, 2011);

-CHORAL COMMUNIO-English Anthems for Mixed Choir on the Communion

-Chants of the Modern Graduale Romanum (Richard Rice, 2012);

-The Saint John's Gradual (Archdiocese of Boston, IMPRIMATUR 16-May-2024).
+Imprimatur • An official English translation of the Graduale Romanum does not exist.
+Our translation is identical to what's found in the following books: Gregorian Missal (Solesmes Abbey, Imprimatur 16-Nov-1990); Vatican II Hymnal (CCWatershed, 2011); Simple English Propers (CMAA, 2011); Lalemant Propers (CCWatershed, Imprimatur 13-Apr-2013); Saint Isaac Jogues Illuminated Missal, Gradual, and Lectionary (Sophia Institute Press, Imprimatur 25-Mar-2014); Laudate Antiphon Collection (Motyka, 2011); Choral Communio-English Anthems for Mixed Choir on the Communion Chants of the Modern Graduale Romanum (Richard Rice, 2012); and The Saint John's Gradual (Archdiocese of Boston, Imprimatur 16-May-2024).
 All those books use the same English translation.